THernandez03/reigndesign.test/README.md

 ### Caveats

-- If you want to make updates to the app, you should install all dependencies locally to make tooling work like `eslint`, `husky`, `prettier`, etc.
+- If you want to make updates to the app, you should install all devDependencies to make tooling work like `eslint`, `husky`, `prettier`, etc.

 ```bash
 npm i